 Insider Experiences Distinguish Culinary Travel Companies

-The few other travel companies currently offering culinary tours of Cuba have their cooking classes in government run cooking schools.
+The few other travel companies currently offering culinary travel to Cuba have their cooking classes in government run cooking schools.
 We are doing it differently on our people-to-people educational exchange tour.
 Our first cooking class is held in one of Havana’s oldest and most revered private restaurants, or paladares, and our second is in a private home.
 Our cooking classes allow travelers to interact with local chefs and families, as they develop authentic relationships and gain an in-depth understanding for what life is like for the Cuban people.

 Our insider approach begins from the moment we start developing a new itinerary, and results in experiences that travelers often cannot access on their own.
 Some of the insider culinary and cultural highlights from our new Cuba vacation include transportation in 1957 Chevys, trips to organic farms and local markets, cooking classes and meals at Cuba’s finest paladares, a salsa lesson in the home of a local dancer, and even a daiquiri making course with the 39-year veteran mixologist from El Floridita, where Hemingway enjoyed his daiquiris.